InclusieveKets/KasraTabrizi/session3/README.md

  - SLS (powder) used for metal

- Note: the more you use the 3d printer to bigger the hole of the nozzle becomes.
+ Note for FDM printers: the more you use the 3d printer to bigger the hole of the nozzle becomes.
 Once in a while you have to replace the nozzle with a new one.

 ### Assignment